herbiebradley/CycleGAN-Tensorflow/README.md

     ├── LICENSE
     ├── Makefile           <- Makefile with commands like `make data` or `make train` ├── README.md
-    ├── datasets           <- All datasets are stored here │
-    ├── saved_models       <- Checkpointed models and tensorboard summaries
-    │
     ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported └── src                <- Source code for use in this project ├── __init__.py    <- Makes src a Python module